Food Safety

 If you can, visit the U.S. Small Business Administration (SBA) for a list of registrations or licenses you may need for your food truck business, or check with the other local authorities that we listed above.5

-4. Figure Out the Basics
+4. Figure out the basics

 Next up–the nitty gritty.
 It's time to fine-tune the details and determine what will make your food truck business functional (and unique).